HomeDing/homeding.github.io/examples/setup.md

 ## Next steps

 After having setup your environment and having configured the board correctly you can start using o e of the examples providing together with the HomeDing library.

+## See also

+* ESP8266 board adoption for Arduino: <https://arduino-esp8266.readthedocs.io/en/latest/index.html>